 In other words, the Tribunal admitted that there was a whiff of retroactivity to prosecution for crimes against peace, but said leaving such wrongs unpunished would be unjust.
 The nullum crimen rule was thus a relative one, subject to exception in light of circumstances.
 With respect to war crimes, the Tribunal was able to point to some precedent supporting international prohibition of certain behaviour, including the Hague Convention of 1907.

-`In place of the rather flexible approach at Nuremberg, and perhaps somewhat in reaction to it, international human rights law proposes a seemingly intransigent prohibition of retroactive prosecution unless it can be shown that the crime existed under international law.
+In place of the rather flexible approach at Nuremberg, and perhaps somewhat in reaction to it, international human rights law proposes a seemingly intransigent prohibition of retroactive prosecution unless it can be shown that the crime existed under national or international law.
 The norm is deemed to be non-derogable and, for this reason, it has sometimes been classified among the noyau dur of human rights.
 Yet in practice, human rights tribunals have often manifested the same malleable approach to nullum crimen that was adopted by the International Military Tribunal and that was endorsed by the likes of Hans Kelsen, B.V.A.
 Röling, and Hersch Lauterpacht.
 They have tended to reject the militant positivism proposed by the Nuremberg defendants.

 For example, the European Court of Human Rights has held that uncodified crimes may be prosecuted providing they are sufficiently foreseeable and accessible.
 This is not really all that different from the remarks of the war crimes tribunal, cited above: ‘the accused knew or should have known that in matters of international concern he was guilty of participation in a nationally organized system of injustice and persecution shocking to the moral sense of mankind’.
 It is an approach that might seem to lean to a natural law approach, in its fealty to morality as a basis for human conduct.